dplefevre/marine-mammals-classification/README.md

 # Preparing data for classification

+* Reading and scraping audio files and their labels.

 * All the audio files were sliced into 30 second clips.
 Audio files that were longer than 30 seconds were decomposed into lengths of 30 seconds clips which helped generate more data.

 * Next I duplicated all the audio files per class and augmented those halves.
 I randomly augmented each file